 API Maturity Model

 It is common to classify a REST API using a maturity model.
 While various models are available, this Standard refers to the Richardson Maturity Model (RMM).
-RMM defines three levels and this Standard recommends Level 2 for REST API because Level 3 is complex to implement and requires significant conceptual and development-related investment from service providers and consumers.
+RMM defines three levels, and this Standard recommends Level 2 for REST API because Level 3 is complex to implement and requires significant conceptual and development-related investment from service providers and consumers.
 At the same time, it does not immediately benefit service consumers.

 If a Web API implements Level 3 of RMM, a hypermedia format must be put in place.
 Hypertext Application Language (HAL) is simple and is compatible with JSON and XML responses.
-However it is only a draft recommendation, along with other hypermedia formats, such as JSON-LD.
+However, it is only a draft recommendation, along with other hypermedia formats, such as JSON-LD.
 JSON-Schema should be used because as although there is currently no specification for Level 3 of RMM, this is considered the most mature.
-The following hypermedia formats should not be considered: IETF RFC 5988 and Collection+JSON.
+The following hypermedia formats should not be considered: IETF RFC 8288 and Collection+JSON.

 It is recommended that instances described by a schema provide a link to a downloadable JSON Schema using the link relation "describedby", as defined by Linked Data Protocol 1.0, section 8.1 [W3C.REC-ldp-20150226].